AJV304/Thesis/README.md

 renv::restore()
 ```

-Following those steps should ensure that analysis are replicated using the same software as in the original analysis.
+Following those steps should ensure that the results are replicated using the same software as in the original analysis.

 2. Run the `Thesis.qmd`